GustavBW/MELANGE/README.md

 * melange.tooling, contains some dev tooling which will be expanded on shortly.
 However, as it depends on the rest of melange in a bootstrapped-compiler type of situation, it also serves as testing ground for the coherency of it all.
 Also, when modularized (which is still the plan) it can easily be excluded on a release build.

-*multiplatform, it has come to my attention that desktop seems to be the only place where the Lwjgl Backends MELANGE currently uses, are kept up to date.
-This even places vast restrictions on the version of Java that can be used for a release build.
-The exact impact of this lack of maintenance and support is not known, but "multiplatform" will remain in qoutes until then.
+*multiplatform, it has come to my attention that desktop (Windows & Linux) seems to be the only place where the Lwjgl Backends MELANGE currently uses, are kept up to a date that facilitates features and the OpenGL version that is currently required.
+This even potentially places restrictions on the version of Java that can be used for a release build.
+The exact impact of this lack of feature support is not known, but I see but 2 paths: Either reduce the feature set and language level used for Melange, or investigate what platforms to officially drop support for.
+Given that I don't intend to release instant legacy code (as much as is possible for Java), the former is most likely the path not chosen.